• Skip to primary navigation

 • Garlic: Fried garlic is an aromatic.
 Not only does it smell good, it also makes the dish taste so much better.

 • Red Peppers and Green Beans: For the pop of color to the dish and to make it a one pan meal that is healthy and balanced.
-Use any stir fry veggies of your choice or omit them altogether.
+Use any stir fried veggies of your choice, or omit them altogether.

 • Fish Sauce: The majority of the flavoring is from the fish sauce.
 Choose a high quality fish sauce.
 Make it vegetarian or vegan by replacing this with vegan fish sauce or adding a mixture of soy sauce, vinegar, and sugar.